Nudity in art has been debated since the beginning of time.

 In the end, I have no doubt that figurative art – whether naked or nude – will be debated long after anyone reading this post has long since parted.
 In the end… it’s art – get over it.
 Enjoy it.
 Learn to appreciate the beauty of human form.
-Our bodies are God’s greatest gift to us as human beings, and I believe some of His most beautiful creations altogether.
-To be less than impressed, or even worse, embarrassed, is to undermine that beauty.
-Perhaps the real question is “What is art?”.
+Our bodies are God’s greatest gift to us, and I believe in some of His most beautiful creations.
+To be less than impressed or, even worse, embarrassed is to undermine that beauty.
+Perhaps the real question is, “What is art?”.

 Naked is a human commodity.
 Nudity is God’s art.